Exciton-Anyon Binding in Fractional Chern Insulators: Spectral Fingerprints

-\textit{Introduction--} A hallmark of strongly correlated quantum matter is the emergence of topological order from the interplay of interactions and topology \cite{wen2004quantum}, accompanied by anyonic excitations with fractional charge \cite{laughlin1983anomalous} and Abelian fractional statistics \cite{halperin1984statistics,arovas1984fractional}.
-Although first identified in high-magnetic-field fractional quantum Hall (FQH) systems, such phases have now been realized as fractional Chern insulators (FCIs) in moir\'e transition-metal dichalcogenides (TMDs) \cite{cai2023signatures,zeng2023thermodynamic,park2023observation,xu2023observation} and multilayer graphene \cite{lu2024fractional}, demonstrating that anyonic matter can arise without external magnetic fields. {Notably, TMDs uniquely combine topological electronic states with strong optical response and robust excitons -- bosonic electron--hole pairs \cite{wang2018colloquium,regan2022emerging}.} This confluence sets the stage for exploring how fractionalized electronic matter behaves when coupled to excitons.
-In this Letter, we characterize bound states formed by coupling an exciton -- harbored in a TMD heterobilayer in proximity to a fractional Chern insulator -- to an Abelian quasihole, as shown in Fig.~\ref{fig: kagome+cartoon}~(a). {We present strong numerical evidence that lattice fractionalized phases with nonuniform quantum geometry and strong lattice effects host a rich structure of exciton--quasihole bound states, extending exciton--anyon binding beyond FQH systems \cite{mostaan2025anyon,wagner2025sensing}.} These hybrid excitations offer a controlled setting to explore fractionalization beyond the electronic sector and allow optical spectroscopy to directly access anyonic matter \cite{cai2023signatures,park2023observation,hayakawa2013real}.
+\textit{Introduction--} A hallmark of strongly correlated quantum matter is the emergence of topological order from the interplay of interactions and topology \cite{wen2004quantum}, accompanied by anyonic excitations with fractional charge \cite{laughlin1983anomalous} and Abelian fractional statistics \cite{halperin1984statistics,arovas1984fractional}. {Such phases have now been realized as fractional Chern insulators (FCIs) in moir\'e transition-metal dichalcogenides (TMDs) \cite{cai2023signatures,zeng2023thermodynamic,park2023observation,xu2023observation} and multilayer graphene \cite{lu2024fractional} without external magnetic fields -- and TMDs uniquely combine these topological states with strong optical response and robust excitons \cite{wang2018colloquium,regan2022emerging}, setting the stage for exploring fractionalized matter coupled to excitons.} In this Letter, we characterize bound states formed by coupling an exciton -- harbored in a TMD heterobilayer in proximity to a fractional Chern insulator -- to an Abelian quasihole, as shown in Fig.~\ref{fig: kagome+cartoon}~(a). { Within FCI and FQH plateaus, the bulk elementary charged excitations are emergent quasiparticles with fractional charge and anyonic statistics, localized by disorder~\cite{halperin1982quantized, nakamura2020direct,nakamura2023fabry} at an energy cost below the charge gap~\cite{laughlin1983anomalous,halperin1984statistics}; the exciton thus acts as a local optical probe of these fractionalized charges, with the binding energies we compute providing direct spectral access to the quasihole sector.} {We present strong numerical evidence that lattice fractionalized phases with nonuniform quantum geometry and strong lattice effects host a rich structure of exciton--quasihole bound states, extending exciton--anyon binding beyond FQH systems \cite{mostaan2025anyon,wagner2025sensing}.} These hybrid excitations offer a controlled setting to explore fractionalization beyond the electronic sector and allow optical spectroscopy to directly access anyonic matter \cite{cai2023signatures,park2023observation,hayakawa2013real}.

-The exponential growth of the fermion--boson mixed Hilbert space, combined with the absence of a Landau--level description for the electronic sector, poses substantial theoretical challenges.
-Nevertheless, we identify a minimal, translationally invariant lattice model in which strong coupling between bosonic excitons and FCI quasiholes can be effectively captured and resolved through exact diagonalization.